guptayush2112/3T1D_Capacitorless_DRAM/README.md

   <img src="Schematics/Schematic.jpg"></br>
   Fig. 4: 3T1D DRAM Schematic
 </p>

+Note: The DRAMOP has to be low when the Read Signal is High and bit_line is Low which is only possible when we connect the Body of the Transistor labelled as NMOS_5 in the Fig 2 to the same node as the source of the transistor instead of going to the GND directly.
+Contrary to this, if we ground the body of NMOS_5 transistor directly, we will get a high signal for when it has to be low for the values of bit_line and Read Signal, hence to avoid this, the circuit is implemented as shown in Fig 4 above.

 ### Symbol:
 Initially, after designing the schematic, it was then converted to a symbol so as to be used for further reference while designing the testbench for the same.